Code-Institute-Submissions/Milestone-13/README.md

 A contact form to initiate a dialogue with the charity.

+### Footer

+The footer contains contact information and links to social media.

 ### Features Left to Implement
 - a gallery from past events.
 - make the charity's social media availble in feeds